 - Nyahbingi (Jamaican percussion)

-Collaborations with Bojan Z, Tcha Limberger, National Orchestra of Belgium, Brussels Philharmonic, The Gaslamp Killer, Alain Pérez (bass player Paco De Lucia), Warhaus, Lander Gyselinck (STUFF), Smokey Hormel (guitar player of Tom Waits, Johnny Cash,…), Stef-Kamil Karlens (dEUS), Lady Lynn, Myrddin, Dirk Brossé, Madhup Mudgal, Marko Markovic, Aynur Dogan, Dick Van Der Harst, Sylvie Kreusch, Pantelis Stoikos, etc.
+Collaborations with Ibrahim Maalouf, The Gaslamp Killer, Bojan Z, Theodosii Spassov, Danalogue & Betamax (The Comet is Coming), Tcha Limberger, National Orchestra of Belgium, Brussels Philharmonic, Alain Pérez (bass player of Paco De Lucia), Warhaus, Lander Gyselinck (STUFF), Smokey Hormel (guitar player of Tom Waits, Johnny Cash,…), Stef-Kamil Karlens (dEUS), Lady Lynn, Myrddin, Dirk Brossé, Madhup Mudgal, Marko Markovic, Aynur Dogan, Dick Van Der Harst, Sylvie Kreusch, Pantelis Stoikos, etc.

 Nathan Daems begins living with music at the age of two, when his mother and him play the violin together following the Suzuki method.
 At the age of ten, he chooses his instrument, the alto saxophone.
 However, the teacher and the teaching system in Belgium leave his musical hunger dissatisfied and at one point he is fed up playing the saxophone.
 But his obsession with music cannot be harmed and he turns to studying classical & electric guitar giving rise to his first band, playing rock music.
 In the beginning of his twenties he rediscovers the saxophone and now that he can pursue his tastes and talents in a self-determined way, his live career immediately begins to blossom.

 After having played in reggae and afro bands and after five years of intensive study at the Ghent Conservatory, he plays soprano, alto, tenor & baritone saxophone, flute & he composes.
-The following ten years many travels to the East follow, in search of the best music teachers that the East can offer: Nedyalko Nedyalkov, Omer Erdoğdular, Christos Barbas, Evgenios Voulgaris, Sinan Celik, Ufuk Simsek, Sandip Banerjee, Pantelis Stoikos, Moufadhel Adhoum, Senih Ündeğer, Ross Daly,… Jazz he learned from countless teachers, to name a few: Bart Defoort, Dieter Limbourg, Frank Vaganée, Bert Joris, Pierre Vaiana, …
+The following ten years many travels to the East follow, in search of the best music teachers that the East can offer: Ross Daly, Nedyalko Nedyalkov, Ömer Erdoğdular, Harris Lambrakis, Christos Barbas, Evgenios Voulgaris, Sinan Celik, Ufuk Simsek, Sandip Banerjee, Pantelis Stoikos, Moufadhel Adhoum, Senih Ündeğer, Ross Daly,… Jazz he learned from countless teachers, to name a few: Bart Defoort, Dieter Limbourg, Frank Vaganée, Bert Joris, Pierre Vaiana, …